Why Test Freshness?

 Fastly allows control over the heuristic we use with the [ttl parameter](https://docs.fastly.com/guides/performance-tuning/controlling-caching#how-long-fastly-caches-content) in VCL and our control panel.
 And, the tests show that __we correctly avoid using heuristic freshness with all response status codes that don’t allow it.__

-However, like many browsers and other intermediary caches, Fastly is very conservative about heuristic freshness; the tests show we don’t use it on all status codes that HTTP allows, including 204 (No Content)
+However, like many browsers and other intermediary caches, Fastly is very conservative about heuristic freshness; the tests show __we don’t use it on all status codes that HTTP allows__, including `204 (No Content)`, `405 (Method Not Allowed)`, `414 (URI Too Long)`, `501 (Not Implemented)`, and any response with [`Cache-Control: public`](https://httpwg.org/specs/rfc7234.html#cache-response-directive.public) on it.
+Instead, these responses won’t be stored in our cache if there isn’t explicit freshness information.

-If you want to cache these responses as well, use this VCL in vcl_fetch
+If you want to cache these responses as well, use this VCL in `vcl_fetch`:

 # This sets a heuristic TTL of 1 hour if Last-Modified is present.